 50 Christian Books: Scripture, History, Theology, Spirituality and Fiction

-Por Accardo Giovanni (Traductor), Andrew Murray, Thomas Aquinas, Arthur Pink, Athanasius of Alexandria, Benedict Zimmerman (Traductor), Brother Lawrence, H. Emilie Cady, Charles M. Sheldon, Charles Spurgeon, Thomas Common (Traductor), Constance Garnett (Traductor), Jeremiah Curtin (Traductor), John of Damascus, Dante, David Hume, James Donaldson (Traductor), Federico Amodeo, Florence Scovel Shinn, Fyodor Dostoevsky, G. K. Chesterton, George Eliot (Traductor), Johann Wolfgang von Goethe, Grace Livingston Hill, Basil the Great, Henry Van Dyke, Henryk Sienkiewicz, Pope Gregory I, James Allen, John Bunyan, John Milton, John Wycliffe (Traductor), Laure Banville (Traductor), Leo Tolstoy, Lew Wallace, Ludwig Feuerbach, Martin Luther, Friedrich Nietzsche, Gregory of Nyssa, Santiago Ochoa, Prentice Mulford, R. S. Grignon (Traductor), Ralph Waldo Emerson, Alexander Roberts (Traductor), Andrew Rutherfurd (Traductor), Saint Augustine, Philip Schaff (Traductor), St. Teresa Of Avila, Thomas A Kempis, Thomas Carlyle (Traductor), Thomas Paine, Voltaire, Alexander Walker (Traductor), William Benham (Traductor), Helen Zimmern (Traductor)
+Por Accardo Giovanni (Traductor), Andrea Astuto (Editor), Andrew Murray, Thomas Aquinas, Arthur Pink, Athanasius of Alexandria, Benedict Zimmerman (Traductor), Brother Lawrence, H. Emilie Cady, Charles M. Sheldon, Charles Spurgeon, Thomas Common (Traductor), Constance Garnett (Traductor), Jeremiah Curtin (Traductor), John of Damascus, Dante, David Hume, James Donaldson (Traductor), Federico Amodeo, Florence Scovel Shinn, Fyodor Dostoevsky, G. K. Chesterton, George Eliot (Traductor), Johann Wolfgang von Goethe, Good Press (Editor), Grace Livingston Hill, Basil the Great, Henry Van Dyke, Henryk Sienkiewicz, Pope Gregory I, James Allen, John Bunyan, John Milton, John Wycliffe (Traductor), Laure Banville (Traductor), Leo Tolstoy, Lew Wallace, Ludwig Feuerbach, Martin Luther, Friedrich Nietzsche, Gregory of Nyssa, Santiago Ochoa, Prentice Mulford, R. S. Grignon (Traductor), Ralph Waldo Emerson, Alexander Roberts (Traductor), Andrew Rutherfurd (Traductor), Saint Augustine, Philip Schaff (Traductor), St. Teresa Of Avila, Thomas A Kempis, Thomas Carlyle (Traductor), Thomas Paine, Voltaire, Alexander Walker (Traductor), William Benham (Traductor), Helen Zimmern (Traductor)

 Formato: EPUB